Summary of Spirulina

 Oral administration of spirulina to rats over the course of five weeks appears to be able to suppress CYP2C6 enzymatic activity in a manner that is not associated with a reduction in mRNA nor protein levels.
 CYP1A2 and CYP2E1 are also downregulated, but this is associated with reductions in mRNA and protein levels.

-Spirulina over five weeks to rats also appears to upregulate the mRNA expression and protein content (as well as overall activity) of the CYP2B1 and CYP3A1 enzymes.
+Spirulina over five weeks to rats also appears to upregulate the mRNA expression and protein content of the CYP2B1 and CYP3A1 enzymes but it was unclear if this translated to a reliable effect on overall enzymatic activity.

 Spirulina appears to be capable of modifying a few proteins in phase I metabolism